ARM-software/arm-trusted-firmware/docs/firmware-design.rst

 TODO: Provide design walkthrough of PSCI implementation.

-The PSCI v1.0 specification categorizes APIs as optional and mandatory.
-All the mandatory APIs in PSCI v1.0 and all the APIs in PSCI v0.2 draft specification `Power State Coordination Interface PDD`_ are implemented.
-The table lists the PSCI v1.0 APIs and their support in generic code.
+The PSCI v1.1 specification categorizes APIs as optional and mandatory.
+All the mandatory APIs in PSCI v1.1, PSCI v1.0 and in PSCI v0.2 draft specification `Power State Coordination Interface PDD`_ are implemented.
+The table lists the PSCI v1.1 APIs and their support in generic code.

 An API implementation might have a dependency on platform code e.g. CPU\_SUSPEND requires the platform to export a part of the implementation.
 Hence the level